Warhorst/pacman/README.md

 [Play the latest build (WIP)](https://warhorst.github.io/pacman/)

-(Use arrow keys to control pacman.
+(Use WASD or arrow keys to control pacman.
 Click into the canvas if it's not working)

 ## TODOs
 (This is a WIP list of things to implement.
 Will be updated frequently)